Ecosystem Explainer: Rosie's Partnership Model

 The partnership between Rosie and the ecosystem includes multiple revenue-sharing mechanisms that create sustainable income for the cooperative:

-Rosie AI Assistant Revenue Share
+Platform Revenue Share

-• No Infrastructure Cost: The ecosystem benefits from revenue without managing AI infrastructure or tokens
+- No Infrastructure Cost: The ecosystem benefits from revenue without managing AI infrastructure or tokens.

-IPR Usage Revenue Share
+IPR Usage Revenue (Peer-to-Peer)

 Detailed Revenue Flow Example